emiliaajax/emoji-provider/README.md

 ### getEmojisAndTagsByCategory(...categories)
 Returns an object array with emojis and tags.

-Allowed input arguments:
+Allowed input string arguments:
-* 'activity'
+* activity
-* 'animalsAndNature'
+* animalsAndNature
-* 'flags'
+* flags
-* 'foodAndDrink'
+* foodAndDrink
-* 'objects'
+* objects
-* 'peopleAndBody'
+* peopleAndBody
-* 'smileysAndEmotion'
+* smileysAndEmotion
-* 'symbols'
+* symbols
-* 'travelAndPlaces'
+* travelAndPlaces

 OBS!
 Arguments are case sensitive and need to be exact.